royalapplications/docs/src/r2023/royalserver/general/certificate-store.md

 Create, remove or export certificates that will be used for Royal Server and the Secure Gateway.

 > [!NOTE]
 > The shown certificates are certificates that are installed in the Personal Store of your local machine.
+You can also use standard Windows tools to manage these certificates.

 **Add a certificate**

 This allows you to create a new certificate by specifying a subject, an optional friendly name and a key length.
-The resulting certificate will be installed in the Personal Store on your local machine.
+The resulting certificate will be installed in the Personal Store of your local machine.

 **Export a Certificate**

-Clicking on the Save icon allows you to export the selected certificate to a \*.pfx file by specifying a password.
-The exported certificate can later be used on another Royal Server installations to create a highly available multi-server Royal Server setup.
+Clicking the **Save** icon lets you export the selected certificate as a .pfx file by setting a password.
+This exported certificate can then be used on other Royal Server installations, enabling you to establish a server farm where all servers share the same certificate.
+This setup ensures a highly available, multi-server Royal Server environment with consistent security and authentication.

 **Deleting a Certificate**
-Clicking on the trashcan icon allows you to delete the selected certificate.
+Clicking the trashcan icon deletes the selected certificate.

-> [!NOTE]
+> [!WARNING]
 > This will remove the certificate from the Personal Store on your local machine!